Henrygb/RepData_PeerAssessment1/PA1_template.md

 ```

 This changes the calculated mean and the median number of steps per day by a very small amount to 10766 and 10762 respectively.
 The tiny change should not be a suprise: we have imputed 8 days which  each have a number of total number of steps (10762) very close to the daily mean and median.
-The change in the histogram is more obvious as this central peak rises as an artifact of including the imputed days.
+The change in the histogram is more obvious as the central peak rises as an artifact of including the 8 imputed days, all with the dame number of steps.